Review Free New Jersey Marriage Records (Certificate Search)

 In New Jersey, citizens searching for marriage records by county will be directed to the city agency in charge of this information.
 Additional information follows on how to search for marriage records through New Jersey’s historical archives, which can be helpful for individuals learning about their genealogy.

-Viewing Ancestry Marriage Records in New Jersey for Free
+Viewing Ancestry Marriage Records in NJ: Free

 Citizens can also look up historical marriage records through the New Jersey State Archives, which maintains certificates of unions from May 1, 1848 to December 31, 1940.
 Individuals can access some of these marriage records online, which can help them learn more about their family’s history.